googleapis/gapic-generator-php/DEVELOPMENT.md

     This uses the Linux-only `protoc` binary checked into the repository.

+    Updating unit test goldens:

+    ```
+    php tests/Unit/ProtoTests/GoldenUpdateMain.php
+    ```

+    Then follow the prompts for which tests to update.

+    If a new unit test case is added, make sure to add it to the `UNIT_TESTS` list in [GoldenUpdateMain.php](tests/Unit/ProtoTests/GoldenUpdateMain.php).

 -   Monolith integration tests.
 These may take 5 minutes or so to run.

     ```